Llads/coinMonitor/README.md

 alert.png can be changed to whatever you feel like works best for you.

-Program is currently setup to alert you to dips, this can be changed in around one line.
+Program is currently setup to alert you to dips, this can be changed in the conditional at the bottom.